illinois-cs241/illinois-cs241.github.io/_docs/deepfried_dd.md

 :bangbang: WARNING: **Make sure** to remove all print statements from your code (except calls to functions in format.h) before running the autograder!

-:bangbang: WARNING: You will fail the assignment if you use use `system`, `exec`, or similar.
+:bangbang: WARNING: You will fail the assignment if you use use `fork`, `system`, `exec`, or similar.